 Coronavirus vaccine in Thailand: What you should know

 As the COVID-19 pandemic continues to affect daily life, travel plans, and the global economy at large, Thailand eagerly waits for the country to open up to international visitors.
 There’s currently no saying when that will be, though we do know it won’t be until mass covid-19 vaccinations occur.
 The current situation in Thailand is not very optimistic, given that the third wave of infection in April leading to new dine-in restrictions and that the government being blamed for the slow rollout of vaccines.
 In this Pacific Prime Thailand article, we discuss the latest coronavirus vaccine update in Thailand.

 Updates on the COVID-19 vaccine in Thailand

-Experts predict that many countries will have supplies of a coronavirus vaccine by the end of 2021, while the Ministry of Public Health expects to inoculate 31 million residents, roughly 45% of its 66 million people, by the end of 2021.
+Experts predict that many countries will have supplies of a coronavirus vaccine by the end of 2021, while the Thai Ministry of Public Health expects to inoculate 31 million residents, roughly 45% of its 66 million people, by the end of 2021.
 It is estimated that the Land of Smiles will need to immunize about 50 million people to achieve herd immunity of about 70% of the population.

 Thailand’s coronavirus vaccine budget

-Even though the news release did not mention the costs involved, the cabinet recently gave the Public Health Ministry a THB ฿6 billion budget to reserve 26 million doses of AstraZeneca’s coronavirus vaccine.
-According to government spokesman Anucha Burapachaisri, the funds for managing and distributing the coronavirus vaccine will only be spent once it has been proven effective.
+Initially, the cabinet gave the public health ministry a THB ฿6 billion budget to reserve 26 million doses of AstraZeneca’s coronavirus vaccine.
+According to government spokesman Anucha Burapachaisri, the funds for managing and distributing the coronavirus vaccine would only be spent once it has been proven effective.

-A reported THB ฿2.38 billion will be given to the National Vaccine Institute to reproduce the vaccine, in an attempt to lower the current cost of THB ฿600 per jab to THB ฿150.
-The rest of the budget will go towards reserving vaccines (THB ฿1.59 billion) and vaccine management and distribution (THB ฿2.08 billion) through the Disease Control Department.
+A reported THB ฿2.38 billion was also planned to be given to the National Vaccine Institute to reproduce the vaccine, in an attempt to lower the current cost of THB ฿600 per jab to THB ฿150.
+The rest of the budget was intended to go towards reserving vaccines (THB ฿1.59 billion) and vaccine management and distribution (THB ฿2.08 billion) through the Disease Control Department.